-In the accounts review meeting held on 18 March 2022, the consolidated financial statements for 2021 were approved and the annual financial statements for 2021 were adopted.
+In the accounts review meeting held on 17 March 2023, the consolidated financial statements for 2022 were approved and the annual financial statements for 2022 were adopted.
 In this context, the Supervisory Board also addressed the Non-financial Report.
-Moreover, the Annual General Meeting for 2022 was prepared and the relevant resolutions concerning the agenda, including the proposed resolutions submitted - in particular with regard to the appropriation of profit, the elections to the Supervisory Board and the appointment of the external auditors - were adopted.
-In addition to the amendments to the Suitability Policy to be approved by the Supervisory Board, the meeting also focused on reporting the current status of ongoing strategic projects.
+Moreover, the Annual General Meeting for 2023 was prepared and the relevant resolutions concerning the agenda, in-cluding the proposed resolutions submitted, in particular with regard to the appropriation of profit, the elections to the Supervi-sory Board and the appointment of the external auditors, were adopted.
+In addition to planning measures for the succession of the CEO function, the meeting also focused on reporting the current status of ongoing strategic projects.

-The meeting of 5 May 2022 discussed the reporting on pbb Group's first quarter of 2022.
-The Supervisory Board discussed the remuneration reports for 2021 and approved the re-setting of quotas to rectify gender under-representation on the Supervisory Board and Management Board.
-It also made preparations for the Annual General Meeting and was updated on the current status of the Bank's ESG project and other initiatives.
+The meeting of 12 May 2023 discussed the reporting on pbb Group's first quarter of 2023.
+The Supervisory Board discussed the remuneration reports for 2022.
+It also made preparations for the Annual General Meeting in 2023 and was updated on the current status of the bank's ESG initiatives and other current projects.